ust-modules/USTSIPIN02/README.md

 ### USB interface

 The main user interface is with a USB-C connector.
-See the [LABDOS01](https://github.com/UniversalScientificTechnologies/LABDOS01) for detailed description.
+See the [LABDOS01](https://github.com/UniversalScientificTechnologies/LABDOS01) for a detailed description.

 ### UART interface